faranalytics/scalability/README.md

     - `workerOptions`: `<threads.WorkerOptions>` Optional `worker_threads.WorkerOptions` to be passed to `worker_threads.Worker`.
 - Returns: `Promise<Service>`

-Use the `createServicePool` helper function in the main thread in order to create a pool of Services.
+Use the `createServicePool` helper function in the main thread in order to create a pool of Workers.

 ### scalability.createWorkerService()
 - Returns: `<Service>`